localstack/amazon-rds-init-cdk/README.md

 ### The CdkResourceInitializer construct

-TThe `CDKResourceInitializer` CDK construct generalizes the proposed solution, it encapsulates the integration requirements behind `CloudFormation Custom Resources` and `CDK`, to support the execution of AWS Lambda functions with custom initialization logic.
+The `CDKResourceInitializer` CDK construct generalizes the proposed solution, it encapsulates the integration requirements behind `CloudFormation Custom Resources` and `CDK`, to support the execution of AWS Lambda functions with custom initialization logic.
 The implementation can be found in `lib/resource-initializer.ts`.

 ## Learn More